Live action role-playing game: Fiction and reality

 During a LARP, player actions in the real world represent character actions in an imaginary setting.
 Game rules, physical symbols and theatrical improvisation are used to bridge differences between the real world and the setting.
 For example, a rope could signify an imaginary wall.
 Realistic-looking weapon props and risky physical activity are sometimes discouraged or forbidden for safety reasons.
 While the fictional timeline in a tabletop RPG often progresses in game-time, which may be much faster or slower than the time passing for players, LARPs are different in that they usually run in real-time, with game-time only being used in special circumstances.

 There is a distinction between when a player is in character, meaning they are actively representing their character, and when the player is out-of-character, meaning they are being themselves.
 Some LARPs encourage players to stay consistently in character except in emergencies, while others accept players being out-of-character at times.
 In a LARP, it is usually assumed that players are speaking and acting in character unless otherwise noted, which is the opposite of normal practice in tabletop role-playing games.
-Character knowledge is usually considered to be separate from player knowledge, and acting upon information a character would not know may be viewed as cheating.

 While most LARPs maintain a clear distinction between the real world and the fictional setting, pervasive LARPs mingle fiction with modern reality in a fashion similar to alternate reality games.
 Bystanders who are unaware that a game is taking place may be treated as part of the fictional setting, and in-character materials may be incorporated into the real world.

 Rules

 Many LARPs have game rules that determine how characters can affect each other and the setting.
 The rules may be defined in a publication or created by the gamemasters.
-These rules may define characters' capabilities, what can be done with various objects that exist in the setting, and what characters can do during the downtime between LARP events.
-Because referees are often not available to mediate all character actions, players are relied upon to be honest in their application of the rules.

 Some LARP rules call for the use of simulated weapons such as foam weapons or airsoft guns to determine whether characters succeed in hitting one another in combat situations.
 In Russian LARP events, weapons made of hard plastic, metal or wood are used.
 The alternative to using simulated weapons is to pause role-play and determine the outcome of an action symbolically, for example by rolling dice, playing rock paper scissors or comparing character attributes.

 There are also LARPs that do without rules, instead relying on players to use their common sense or feel for dramatic appropriateness to cooperatively decide what the outcome of their actions will be.